Phraya Phichai: Childhood

 When Choi was a young boy, he loved to practice Thai boxing and would always be running away without his parents knowing, to train in the art.
 He trained with many teachers of that time.

 One day, Choi left home northernwards and met with a boxing instructor named Thiang (th: เที่ยง) at Wat Ban Kaeng (th: วัดบ้านแก่ง).
-Choi then became a beloved student of Instructor Thiang and was renamed Thong Di (ทองดี), his instructor called him as Thong Di Fan Khao (ทองดีฟันขาว; means: Thong Di whose teeth are white) as he did not chew betel nut.
+Choi then became a beloved student of Instructor Thiang and was renamed Thong Di (ทองดี), his instructor called him as Thong Di Fan Khao (ทองดีฟันขาว; means Thong Di whose teeth are white) as he did not chew betel nut.
 The Thai people loved chewing betel nut, which made their teeth black, since the ancient time until the Government under the premiership of Field Marshal Plaek Phibunsongkhram issued a ban on chewing the nut in 1942.

 Career

 Serving the Crown

 One day, Phraya Tak (later to become King Taksin the Great of the Thonburi kingdom) was holding a boxing contest in the city of Tak during a traditional festival.
 Now a young man of twenty years, Thong Di asked the ring master to find him a match.
 The towns people having never seen the boxer before suggested that he take an opponent who had little experience so that it would make an exciting fight, but Thong Di insisted that he would fight the most skillful boxer in the town.

 A famous boxing master of Tak, Nai Hao, who nobody dared to challenge, gladly agreed to take the fight.
 A huge crowd gathered to see the young boxer Thong Di fight the invincible Nai Hao.
 Throughout the bout Thong Di showed brilliant Thai boxing style.

 Seeing a resounding victory over Nai Hao after witnessing such a formidable display, Phraya Tak showed no hesitation in asking Thong Di to join his army.
-Thong Di were very pleasing to Phraya Tak who appointed him to be his personal bodyguard.
+Phraya Tak was pleased sufficiently to then appoint Thong Di to be his personal bodyguard.